LValem/InBank-Backend/README.md

 - personalCode: The customer's personal ID code.
 - loanAmount: The requested loan amount.
 - loanPeriod: The requested loan period.
+- country: Country where customer wants to apply for loan.

 **Request example:**